From the starting days of my job, I have learned one thing hard way:

 By using this shortcut key all the formulas will be replaced with their static result value.

-And, if you don’t want to use paste special then you can use right click drag drop method for this conversion.
+And if you don’t want to use paste special then you can use the right-click drag-drop method for this conversion.
+Here are the steps:

 This will instantly convert all the formulas from those cells into static result values.